tancetiner/tancetiner/README.md

 # Tan Çetiner

- Computer science master’s student at [IP Paris](https://www.ip-paris.fr/en) with a wide range of interests and experience in computer graphics, software engineering, computer vision, deep learning and parallel computing.
+Computer science master’s student at [IP Paris](https://www.ip-paris.fr/en) with a wide range of interests and experience in software engineering, computer graphics, system programming and parallel computing.

-Also working as a freelance web developer.
+Also working as a freelance full-stack developer.
 Contact me for possible collaborations!